Medicinal Garden

 an aerial above the UConn School of Pharmacy Medicinal Garden

 The UConn School of Pharmacy's Medicinal Garden has been a labor of love for many including alums, staff, faculty, and students - full story here.
 Planting is ongoing and dependent on seasonal availability and conditions.
 The following list outlines all of the plants intended and their medicinal use.
-Plants marked with an * are in the garden now or are scheduled to be planted.

 The garden design layout is based on the chemical structures of salicylic acid - one of the first pharmaceuticals isolated from plants in the modern pharmacopeia – and menthol.
 You will see these most clearly when looking at the garden from above.